 Stick out your thumb

 One more option is to plant yourself at a highway rest stop and stick out your thumb.
-The highways of Japan are full of kindly tourists and lonely business travelers who are happy to pick up a hitchhiker, even one of a foreign persuasion.
+The highways of Japan are full of kindly tourists and lonely business travellers who are happy to pick up a hitchhiker, even one of a foreign persuasion.
 I’ve heard stories about drivers eagerly practicing their English in exchange for the lift.

 Funny treatment of outsiders aside, the Japanese are actually very warm once they let you ‘in,’ so I can see how this works.
 Most cars zip by but the one that decides to pick you up welcomes you in and treats you as a valued guest, plying you with snacks and drinks.